 7 Steps to a Better Philosophy Paper.
 A short writing guide for beginners in philosophy: 7 steps, 10 tips, and only 4 pages!

-I am a board member and Conference and Volumes coordinator for PhilSci-Archive.
-If you're a philosopher of science that doesn't use PhilSci-Archive, stop what you're doing and go sign up.
-PhilSci-Archive is the official online preprint server of the Philosophy of Science Association.
+I'm also a co-director of PhilSci-Archive, the field's main preprint server.
+If you're a philosopher of science that doesn't use PhilSci-Archive, stop what you're doing and go sign up!
 Visit us at philsci-archive.pitt.edu.

 |Emacs Zen: I write everything in emacs.
 You can see my setup on github.|